If you truly want to change your life, you must first be willing to change your mind…

 An example

-Or take a personal example.
-Say you and a close friend have differing views on how a past conflict played out.
+Lets take a personal example: Say you and a close friend have differing views on how a past conflict played out.
 You might feel hurt by what they did, while they might feel misunderstood or unfairly judged.
 Both of you have valid feelings, shaped by your individual perspectives.
-By opening yourself to their viewpoint, you might not only heal the relationship but also gain insights into how you communicate and set boundaries.
+By opening yourself to their viewpoint, you might not only reconnect the relationship but also gain insights into how you communicate and set boundaries.

 Ways to Self-Regulate and Open Up